biocommons/biocommons.github.io/docs/governance.md

 - Makes project-wide techinical decisions in order to foster consisitency and interoperability.
 - Establishes coding guidelines and standards in order maximize the utility of biocommons software and data.
-- Participates in project code reviews as requested.
+- Participates in code reviews as requested.
 - Arranges technical and systems administration support, such as AWS infrastructure and web site development.